 6. Can I still get free checked bags on Hawaiian flights?

 Yes.
-As part of the initial integration, reciprocal benefits are already in place.
-Your Alaska Mileage Plan elite status now entitles you to free checked bags on Hawaiian-operated flights, and vice-versa.
-Additionally, Alaska Airlines Visa cardholders get their first checked bag free when booking Hawaiian Airlines flights with their card.
+Reciprocal benefits remain in place.
+Your Atmos Rewards elite status (formerly MVP) entitles you to free checked bags on Hawaiian-operated flights, and vice-versa.
+Additionally, Atmos Rewards Visa cardholders get their first checked bag free on Hawaiian flights.

 7. What about the unique inter-island perks for Hawaii residents?